 Is Bwindi Impenetrable Forest SAFE to Visit?

-A Question Frequently asked of us: Is it safe to visit Bwindi Impenetrable Forest?
+A Question Frequently Asked Question: Is it safe to visit Bwindi Impenetrable Forest?

 Tourism is Uganda’s Number income earner for the country.
 Gorilla Trekking brings in more dollars than any other tourist activity.
-Money that is used for Gorilla Conservation, for local Community support, plus the indirect and direct jobs that Gorilla Tourism pays for.
+Money used for Gorilla Conservation, for local Community support, plus the indirect and direct jobs that Gorilla Tourism provides.
 It is only logical to assume that Uganda would make Tourism Safety and Security a number one priority.

 Without a Safe and Secure Bwindi Impenetrable Forest, there would be no Gorilla Tourism, no Gorilla Conservation, no Community Support, and a loss of thousands of jobs that directly or indirectly depend on Gorilla Tourism.
 It is only logical that Uganda, the communities around Bwindi Impenetrable Forest, those involved in Gorilla Tourism make safety and security the Number One priority.